Skip to content

 • Allow cool-down periods between sessions.

-• Consult a professional if you have medical conditions or concerns.
+• Consult a professional if you have questions about heat exposure.

 Most sauna enthusiasts begin with shorter sessions and gradually adjust time and temperature as they become comfortable.